hamzaPixl/hmounir/content/projects/AsciiWebcam.md

 featured: false
 ---

-Simple lightweight application writes in Python runs by a command line.
-It simple capture your webcam flux and render it as a matrix style video.
-It’s rendering live so quite funny.
+A lightweight application writes in Python runs by a command line.
+It simply captures your webcam flux and renders it as a matrix-style video.
+It’s rendering live, quite funny.